Coddiwompling is simple: So simple a puppy can do it, so simple a kid can do it, so simple that you can do it.

 Coddiwompling isn’t living all willy-nilly.
 Coddiwompling is not careless or chaotic.
 Coddiwompling is peaceful and simple.
 Coddiwompling is also very individual: what feels great for you, might not feel great for me.

-Yesterday I also watched a master coddiwompler interact with her children.
+Yesterday I watched a master coddiwompler interact with her children.
 Her son has a birthday party next weekend.
 When we picked him up from school he was concerned about who to invite to his party.
 “Should I invite my whole class? …but I don’t want this person to come, and what if I do this….”
 His brain was racing with what ifs and hows.